Dr. Livingston is currently an Attending Psychologist at a State Correctional Facility in Northern California.

 teaching Ethics in Hong Kong -

-It was "an interesting quandry!" -- adapting western ethics to communist China's culture - the concept of Confidentiality as we know it in the West wasn't possible under a Communist government.
+Several years ago, he taught Ethics in Hong Kong - and refers to the experience as "an interesting quandry!" -- adapting Western ethics to communist China's culture - as obviously, the concept of Confidentiality as we know it in the West wasn't possible under a Communist government.

 Hong Kong obviously does not have any Testimony Privilege or other protections for resisting Governmental intrusion.